shalivan/shalivan.github.io/_posts/PSY/09-01-01-Narration.md

 - Create a desire to know by arousing curiosity.
 With hunger for information even most complicated set of dramatized facts will pass smoothly into understanding.
 - Dave the best for last
-- Deliver suprises based on established rules
+- Deliver surprises based on established rules
 [Story by: Robert McKee]

-Dialog or action - whitch mopve plot forroward
+Dialog or action - which move plot forward
 Scenes  włozone dla wyjasnienie jak jest plot hole exposition by narration  ??

-### Show and Tell writing
+### Show and Tell in writing

 **Showing** dramatizes - emotions opinions sensations. deeper and details to feel more connecting to experience
 **Telling** summarize -  “Talk is cheap.”
 Actions speak louder than words